Reading time: 7 minutes

 These female samurais played integral roles throughout Japan’s history, leading large armies and eventually, a group of specialised female warriors was created.
 Their leader Nakano Takeko is still considered one of the greatest samurai warriors of all time.

 Unfortunately, with the rise of neo-Confucian philosophy during the Edo Period, the status of the Onna-bugeisha began to significantly decrease.
-Now, the function of these female warriors was based on their husbands, and slowly the role of the samurai reduced from fighting to simple bureaucracy.
+This saw gender roles being applied more strictly, squeezing these women from many positions of power or responsibility.

 Our world is old, and it’s no surprise that some events have faded from people’s minds.
 But it’s important to remember that regardless of whether these events are as old as 536 AD or more recent, they still shaped the world we live in today.

 Podcasts about Forgotten Historical Events that Shaped The World

 The text of this article was commissioned by History Guild as part of our work to improve historical literacy.
 If you would like to reproduce it please get in touch via this form.